OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 You agree to indemnify us, defend us, and hold us harmless from and against any and all claims, liabilities, and expenses, including attorneys’ fees, arising out of your use of the Website and the Service, including but not limited to your violation of this Agreement, provided that GitHub (1) promptly gives you written notice of the claim, demand, suit or proceeding.
 (2) gives you sole control of the defense and settlement of the claim, demand, suit or proceeding (provided that you may not settle any claim, demand, suit or proceeding unless the settlement unconditionally releases GitHub of all liability). and (3) provides to you all reasonable assistance, at your expense.

-P. Changes to These Terms
+Q. Changes to These Terms

 **Short version:** _We want our users to be informed of important changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
 So while we may modify this agreement at any time, we will notify users of any changes that affect your rights and give you time to adjust to them._